 - Select Banner Web - Financial Aid - Award - Award for Aid year - Select Aid Year and click Submit

 - Select Accept Award Offer to view and accept your awards

-- Once you accept the aid, scroll down to view the requirements that must be completed in order for your financial aid to be complete.
-Please note the loan requirements listed should not be completed until on or after April 15, 2020.
+- Once you accept the aid, scroll down to view the requirements that must be completed in order for your financial aid to be processed.
+Please note the loan requirements listed should not be completed until on or after May 1st.

-If you have a balance due after your financial aid has been processed there are a number of options available to help you pay for college.
+If you have a balance due after your financial aid has been processed, there are a number of options available to help you pay for college.

-The Direct Parent PLUS Loan for Undergraduate Students are loans available to the parents of dependent students.
+The Direct Parent PLUS Loan for Undergraduate Students is a loan available to the parents of dependent students.

 - The borrower must be a parent (biological, adoptive, or in some cases, a stepparent).

 - The U.S. Department of Education is the lender.